-TEAM PROCESS DOCUMENT Project Name: Sunrayce Solar Car Date: June 11, 2000 Team Member: Joe Sunshine Principle Duty Title: Solar Array Team Leader Supervisor: Sally Solarcar Position: Sunrayce Project Team Leader

-I am responsible for overseeing the activities of the solar array team and ensuring that all assigned tasks are met in a timely fashion.
+TEAM PROCESS DOCUMENT Project Name: Sunrayce Solar Car Date: June 11, 2000 Team Member: Joe Sunshine Principle Duty Title: Solar Array Team Leader Position: Sunrayce Project Team Leader a.
+State Your Significant Duties and Responsibilities I am responsible for overseeing the activities of the solar array team and ensuring that all assigned tasks are met in a timely fashion.
 I am also to work within the budget provided to me and ensure that my work is coordinated with other teams to facilitate the operations of the solar car project as a whole.
 I will coordinate with the body and power team to ensure proper placement of cells on the car.
-My team's duties are to: Complete required technical analysis, manufacture and encapsulate solar cell strings, mount strings on body, assist in wiring strings into electrical system and test and troubleshoot the array.

-b.
-Indicate Your Major Performance Objectives for Fulfilling Your Duties

-- 15 Jan Design, match to other components and optimize the solar array for maximize power output. - 31 Jan Finish encapsulation of 10-cell practice string, complete construction or selection of assembly site and techniques, complete gathering of necessary equipment and design test bed for cells - 5 Feb Encapsulate first 20 strings, complete test bed, test first 20 strings. - 12 Feb Encapsulate and test next 20 strings.
-Attach first 20 strings to body - 20 Feb Encapsulate and test next 20 strings.
-Attach first 20 strings to body - 26 Feb Encapsulate and test next 20 strings.
-Attach first 20 strings to body - 6 Mar Attach another 25 strings to body, test modules - 12 Mar Catch up week.
-Test all the cells if possible in sunny and cloudy conditions - Spring Break 99 Super catch up week, if needed.
-Help other teams if necessary - 31 Mar Make spare strings and encapsulate them all.
-Attempt to salvage damaged cells into strings. - April Take data on array, attempt to optimize operating conditions, recharge position angle and determine best cooling method and affect of water spray.
+My team's duties are to: Complete required technical analysis, manufacture and encapsulate solar cell strings, mount strings on body, assist in wiring strings into electrical system and test and troubleshoot the array. b.
+Indicate Your Major Performance Objectives for Fulfilling Your Duties • 15 Jan Design, match to other components and optimize the solar array for maximize power output. • 31 Jan Finish encapsulation of 10-cell practice string, complete construction or selection of assembly site and techniques, complete gathering of necessary equipment and design test bed for cells • 5 Feb Encapsulate first 20 strings, complete test bed, test first 20 strings. • 12 Feb Encapsulate and test next 20 strings.
+Attach first 20 strings to body • 20 Feb • 26 Feb 6 Mar ody • 12 Mar Attach another 25 strings to body, the Catch up weak.
+Test all the calls if anditions • 12 Mar Catch up week.
+Test all the cells if possible in sunny and cloudy conditions Spring Break 99 Super catch up week, if needed.
+Help other teams if necessary • • April Take data on array, attempt to optim • determine best cooling method and affect of water spray.
 Assist power team (or any other team) as needed.
 Run the vehicle on the array's power.
-Charge the batteries with the array. - Note, by mid-semester briefing, we will develop a timeline to meet the second semester tasks, but since most of them are dependent on the progress of other teams, we are unable to make a schedule at this point c.
-List Your Significant Contributions

-- Designed solar array to maximize power output for conditions expected during the race. - Developed a device and a system to encapsulate all cells within the specified timeline. - Developed a test procedure to test power output of solar array. - Mounted cell strings to body and installed all wiring to power system. - Troubleshot the electrical system from solar cells to power trackers.
-Assisted power team in troubleshooting motor controller problems. - Met all deadlines for all aspects of the project. - Adjusted battery voltages so that available energy storage was maximized.
+Charge the batteries with the array.
+Note, by mid-semester briefing, we will develop a timeline to meet the second semester tasks, but since most of them are dependent on the progress of other teams, we are unable to make a schedule at this point c.
+List Your Significant Contributions Designed solar array to maximize power output for conditions expected during the race.
+Developed a device and a system to encapsulate all cells within the specified timeline. • Developed a device and a system to encapsulate an cens within the specified timeline.
+Developed a test procedure to test power output of solar array.
+Developed a test procedure to test power output of solar array.
+Mounted cell strings to body and installed all wiring to power system.
+Troubleshot the electrical system from solar cells to power trackers.
+Assisted power team in troubleshooting motor controller problems. • • - Augusted battery voltages so that available chergy storage was maximized.